danielholmes/coc-base-analyser/README.md

 ## Expansion ideas
  - Hog pathing analysis - start paths from each tile and be able to select/see individual paths from defense to defense to show DGB issues
- - war day analysis - analyse all bases for above criteria, also if have CCs filled
  - multiple goals/rulesets:
    - farming (protected loot, give away easy shield - one star, but no value for more than)
    - war - depending on clan and level, this might be to prevent 1 star, prevent 2 star, or just prevent 3 star
    - trophy?
  - provide weaknesses for attack types. e.g. drags doesnt consider DGB locations, hogs dont consider air def high hp.
- - queen walk
+ - queen walk pathing from drop point